-14.4 Reduced Speed Limits
+14.5 Reduced Speed Limits

 The reduction of speed limits in urban areas has the potential to make the use of the streets by other modes safer.
-Streets with lower speed limits encourage the use of sustainable modes, in particular for the most vulnerable road users and their parents or carers.
+Streets with lower speed limits, and whose design requires motorists to slow down, encourage the use of sustainable modes, in particular for the most vulnerable road users and their parents or carers.